We are inspired to make an influence in the lives of women and girls around the world…

 The pair warned Sangita that the trip across the border would be difficult, but they assured her they had it under control.
 To make the trip, however, Sangita would have to first fly to Sri Lanka, and then continue on to Kuwait.

 When Sangita arrived in Sri Lanka, she was introduced to a man named Rajan Adhikari.
-At this time, she had no idea that this man was one of the biggest trafficker’s FFLI and PRC have ever encountered.
+At this time, she had no idea that this man was one of the biggest traffickers FFLI or our partners have ever encountered.
 Adhikari is part of an elaborate trafficking system that claims to be responsible for the trafficking of over a thousand girls from Nepal each year.

 Once back in Nepal, Sangita was furious about all she endured and decided to make a difference for at-risk girls in Nepal.
-She contacted PRC, explained her story, and chose to press charges against all of her traffickers.
-Because of her strong will, Sangita was able to assist PRC in finding the location of these criminals, leading to Rajan’s arrest.
+She contacted our Nepali partner, explained her story, and chose to press charges against all of her traffickers.
+Because of her strong will, Sangita was able to assist in finding the location of these criminals, leading to Rajan’s arrest.
 The fight is not over, however, as traffickers like Rajan are often very well connected in the community and rarely are convicted.
-Still, this major arrest and milestone for PRC and Free for Life would not have been possible without Sangita’s strength and passion.
+Still, this major arrest and milestone would not have been possible without Sangita’s strength and passion.

 Guna welcomed Sangita home with open arms, overjoyed that his wife was finally safe.
 Sangita made the choice to stay in her village and begin chicken farming.
 If the farm is successful, the family hopes to then expand to fish farming to supplement their steady income.
 Sangita is more motivated than ever to provide Alpa with the life and future she had always desired for her daughter.